loader

 • Rapid, same day results for selected tests.

-• Small blood sample only.
+• Small finger-prick blood sample only.

 How this differs from GP or hospital blood tests